-The pitching STEP Campers remain about constant from year to year, with the promise represented by Reyes and Kaminsky still a long way from St. Louis.
-During the upcoming season, College draftees Luke Weaver and Andrew Morales could actually move ahead of the former high schoolers in timing, if not level.
+The pitching STEP Campers remain about constant from year to year, with the promise represented by Reyes and Flaherty not ready for St. Louis.
+During the upcoming season, also keep an eye on hard-throwing youngsters Junior Fernandez and Sandy Alcantara.

-The vast majority of the eight top 40 pitchers in regular camp, six of them specifically, have never pitched above Class-A ball.
-The two who have, barely have.
-Nick Petree made the last start of the 2014 season at Double-A and Dixon Llorens had a failed five-game trial at Springfield last summer.
+The vast majority of the seven top 40 pitchers in regular camp, six of them specifically, have never pitched above Class-A ball.
+The one who has, Andrew Morales, struggled last season and was not invited back to STEP Camp.
 In other words, there are a lot of undeveloped arms among this group.

-Last year, top 40 outfielders and infielders were balanced at eight each across the four camps.
-For 2015, the outfielders stayed constant while the top 40 infielders shot up by three.
-The list of catchers grew by one, but that is dependent on how well Mason Katz progresses at the position and whether it is a permanent move or a sideline.
+Last year, top 40 outfielders and infielders were at eight and 11, respectively, across the four camps.
+For 2016, the infielders stayed constant while the top 40 outfielders dropped by three.
+The list of catchers dropped from three to two, an indication that most all of the hopes to replace Yadier Molina one day rest on the shoulders of Carson Kelly.

-Finally, here is the entire 2015 top 40 in rank order with spring camp assignments.
-From this view, it is clear that 10 of the top 15-ranked prospects will be in Major League camp this spring.
-But as already noted, the skew is away from the Cardinals’ traditional strength, pitching.
+Finally, here is the entire 2016 top 40 in rank order with spring camp assignments.
+From this view, it is clear that just five of the top 10-ranked prospects will be in Major League camp this spring.
+The STEP Camp group is especially talented – 10 of the top 18 - a good indicator for the future.